Growing commercial blueberries

 AquaSpy for Blueberries Grown Commercially

-While you can look at the visual analysis of leaves, spending hours in your field, Crophesy enables you to open your app from anywhere and show you what kind of nourishment is available in your soil at your blueberry plants root depth.
+While you can look at the visual analysis of leaves, spending hours in your field, Crophesy enables you to open your app from anywhere and show you what kind of nourishment is available in your soil at your blueberry crop root depth.
 With this data, you can determine when the active root zone needs vital nutrients.

-In addition to nutrient data, the Crophesy app can show you:
+In addition to nitrate (NO3-N ppm) data, the Crophesy LS-N app can show you:

-• Moisture consumption at the root level
+- Moisture consumption at the root level

-• Salinity level in the active root zone
+- Salinity level in the active root zone

-• Root depth
+- Root depth

-• Soil temperature near the sensors
+- Soil temperature near the sensors

-• Irrigation depth
+- Irrigation depth